codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

      make local name like the prefix, mane field names the suffixes if it had prefix
 7. extract function which will also use the struct
    * make struct first parameter, named self
+8. recurse
+   * maybe create nested structs
+   * simplify calls using the nested structs

 * Zwsp is easy as it is local.
   * But I cannot extract it because it still uses globals.
   * all initial values get an extra struct
+  * recurse until it can move as a whole.